Anthonyyma/CMPUT404-assignment-css-hell/README.md

 Changes made to the project gutenberg HTML files
 ================================================
-Changed the path to the books cover page jpg
+Changed the path of the books cover page jpg in all htmls

+Deleted all the infile css in all htmls

+Deleted some inline css in all htmls

-Added the following line to all files: link rel="stylesheet" href="/style.css"
+Added the following line to all files:

+link rel="stylesheet" href="/style.css"